justinjiajia/cloud_security/labs/lab_4_new.md

    <img width="400"  src="https://github.com/user-attachments/assets/af7f9159-26f0-4b60-b84d-5a2ce6db9276" />

-   Note that you may need to access the authenticator app on your phone and find the MFA code if MFA has been turned on for your root account.
+   Note that you may need to access the authenticator app on your phone and provide the MFA code if MFA has been turned on for your account root user.

 <br/>